This page was last updated on Jan. 4, 2023, with newly obtained records.

-Cameron Quinn tells her staff that she has heard that HHS is “getting better focus on” the number of children separated from their parents.
+Cameron Quinn tells her staff that she has heard that HHS is “getting better focus on” the number of children in its care who have been separated from their parents.

-Cameron Quinn forwards a complaint about family separation–related abuses to Ronald Vitiello and Kevin McAleenan, copying John Mitnick.
+Quinn forwards a complaint about family separation–related abuses to McAleenan and Acting ICE Director Ronald Vitiello, copying DHS General Counsel John Mitnick.
 She writes that “while some of what’s in this is a difference in view as to appropriate policy, some of the allegations, if true, about CBP or ICE employees’ behavior is troubling.”

-Jonathan White, commander of the Public Health Service Commissioned Corps, is informed by staff that HHS had conducted 81 DNA tests in order to reunite families.
+Jonathan White, commander of the Public Health Service Commissioned Corps, is informed by staff that HHS has conducted 81 DNA tests in order to reunite families.

-In a hearing before the House Judiciary Committee, Secretary Nielsen claims that the administration had no family-separation policy.
+In a hearing before the House Judiciary Committee, Secretary Nielsen continues to claim that the administration had no family separation policy.

 This undated document states:

-We obtained a spreadsheet listing the number, sex, and age of children in secure facilities.
-As of March 2019, 366 were admitted.
+American Oversight obtained a spreadsheet listing the number, sex, and age of children in secure facilities.
+According to the spreadsheet, as of March 2019, 366 were admitted.